dotnet/tye/docs/tutorials/hello-tye/01_deploy.md

 ## Next Steps

-Now that you are able to deploy an application to Kubernetes, learn how to add a non-project dependency to tye with our [Redis](redis.md) tutorial.
+Now that you are able to deploy an application to Kubernetes, learn how to add a non-project dependency to tye with [the next step (add Redis)](02_add_redis.md).